retico-team/.github/profile/README.md

 Click below to watch a tutorial of installing Retico, builing your first system, and how modules and incremental units work.

+(hold down on ctrl then click the link to open a new tab)

 [![Youtube link to Retico Intro Video](https://img.youtube.com/vi/M0ON1O5DSpw/0.jpg)](https://www.youtube.com/watch?v=M0ON1O5DSpw)

 ---